The Baskin Study:

 Is science

-nothing more than the rational and ethically banal servant of war?
+nothing more than the rational and ethically banal servant of

-Are the physical sciences and engineering disciplines naturally concerned
+Are the physical sciences and engineering disciplines naturally

 with the production of weapons and war by matter of fact?
-A survey
+A

-of the many disciplines, major funding for scientific and technological
+of the many disciplines, major funding for scientific and

-research, and connections between scientific institutions and the military
+research, and connections between scientific institutions and

 enterprise would seem to affirm this view.